- Housing and Residence Life Home

 If I am required to reside on campus, how would I select my room?

-Residential Housing offers a variety of room options to select from.
+Housing and Residence Life offers a variety of room options to select from.
 Transfer and relocate students can choose to live with another transfer or relocate student, a current Ohio University upperclass student, or a traditional first year student.

 Relocate students have the option of participating in the Returning Student Room Selection process held each winter for the following fall quarter's housing.
 To be eligible to participate, students must submit an ‘Intent to Relocate’ form no later than February 1.
 Detailed information regarding the housing application and room selection process will be sent via a students’ OHIO email account upon completing the ‘Intent to Relocate’ form.
 Students will receive a room assignment for winter and spring quarters according to the living preferences outlined during the housing application process.

 Transfer students will have the opportunity to select a room for fall quarter after being officially admitted by the Admissions Office, completing a housing application, and submitting a $200 housing deposit/prepayment.
 The room selection process for transfer students will begin in June.
-Transfer students wishing to reside with a current OHIO student should contact Residential Housing.
+Transfer students wishing to reside with a current OHIO student should contact Housing and Residence Life.

 How does selecting a room with a group of roommates work?